PMP® Exam Lessons Learned from Certified PMP, Scott Coonrod

 - Do not bring too much stuff with you.
 You will have to lock everything up because you can’t take anything into the exam room with you.

 - If you are nervous about taking a computer based exam, don’t worry because there is an optional 15 minute tutorial at the beginning of the exam that does not count toward your PMP Exam time.
-If you are comfortable taking a computer based exam, use this time to recreate your data dump.

 - If you start to feel nervous or overwhelmed, take a few deep breaths, tell yourself “you’ve got this”, and keep going.